KaminaProject/Documentation/README.md

 ## Overview
 **Kamina** is an IPFS-based, decentralized social network with free speech in mind...

-The social network is divided into communities, each with it's independent governing system.
+The social network is divided into communities, each with its independent governing system.

 ## Vision
 We want to develop a decentralized social network, that gives control to its users over their own personal information.
-Our decision to start this idea stemmed from many events in which facebook has been mistreating our personal data, the Cambridge Analytica incident being an example, however, it is safe to say that the fact that Facebook has been selling all our data to advertisers and the general idea that centralized services that are not paid for tend to use this business model is plenty reason to want a decentralized alternative.
+Our decision to start this idea stemmed from many events in which Facebook has been mistreating our personal data, the Cambridge Analytica incident being an example, however, it is safe to say that the fact that Facebook has been selling all our data to advertisers and the general idea that centralized services that are not paid for tend to use this business model is plenty reason to want a decentralized alternative.
 Many similar products have been made to replace other services in this same manner.

 ## Design Decisions and Technicalities
 *Kamina* aims to be as decentralized as possible without becoming a full-blown 'distributed system'.
 After analyzing the possible technologies that could help us reach this objective, we've found out that **IPFS**, while still being in its infancy, is a good option to store information for *Kamina*.

-We chose Python3 because it is cross platform, easy to learn and work with, and has a large community.
+We chose Python3 because it is cross-platform, easy to learn and work with, and has a large community.

 *Kamina* will be split into 3 separate components that will communicate with each other.